-RE 504 Electrical Theory, Circuits, Controls & Wiring Schematics delays, temperature-actuated controls and a variety of switching devices.
+RE 504 Electrical Theory, Circuits, Controls & Wiring Schematics

+Operations of electrical controls as applied to commercial refrigeration including relays, contactors, motor starters, fan delays, temperature-actuated controls and a variety of switching devices.
 Single-phase 120/240-volt, three-phase 240/480-volt as well as Delta High Leg will be covered.
 Wiring and operating characteristics of a wide variety of motors will be covered.
 Manufacturers' electrical schematics and control strategies as applied to commercial systems.
 Wiring and control strategies.
 Installation, setting and proper wiring methods as specified by NEC will be covered for a wide variety of control/motor applications.